 4. Alcatraz East Crime Museum

-While the real Alcatraz is located in San Francisco, Pigeon Forge is home to the Alcatraz East Crime Museum.
+While the real Alcatraz is located in white water rafting, Pigeon Forge is home to the Alcatraz East Crime Museum.
 Here, you’ll learn about notorious criminals and infamous crimes through engaging exhibits and authentic crime scene artifacts.
 With over 500 artifacts to see, plan to spend at least two to three hours roaming the museum.
 You’ll find everything from the Bronco from OJ Simpson’s car chase to Al Capone’s rosary.

 Extend your visit with tickets for The Heist or the Top Detective Challenge.
 Maneuver your way through a top-of-the-line laser security system in the Heist with the goal of snatching an iconic work of art.
 Or, put your wits to the test in the Top Detective Challenge as you work to find a missing item from the museum’s collection.

 Although the Alcatraz East Crime Museum is appropriate for children, parents may find certain content to be too mature in nature.
 Parents are asked to use discretion when bringing their children to the museum.

 If you’re searching for indoor activities in Pigeon Forge for kids, there’s nothing better than MagiQuest.
 This interactive indoor attraction brings your imagination to life through the use of magic wands and hands-on adventures.
 As your family walks through the game’s story, you’ll embark on quests to gain powers, reveal secrets, and also unveil magical treasures.

 Best of all, kids get to keep their magic wands at the end of the experience.

 Another top indoor attraction for kids is WonderWorks.
 You can’t miss this attraction as you drive down the Parkway either… the building is upside down!